CLI commands for n8n

 n8n export:credentials --backup --output=backups/latest/

-Export all the credentials in a decrypted (plain text) format.
-This can be used to migrate from one installation to another that has a different secret key (in the config file).
+Export all the credentials in plain text format.
+You can use this to migrate from one installation to another that has a different secret key in the configuration file.

-Note: All sensitive information will be visible in the files.
+All sensitive information is visible in the files.

 n8n export:credentials --all --decrypted --output=backups/decrypted.json

-You can import your workflows and credentials from n8n via the CLI.
+You can import your workflows and credentials from n8n using the CLI.

-Workflow and credential names are limited to 128 characters, but SQLite does not enforce size limits correctly.
+n8n limits workflow and credential names to 128 characters, but SQLite doesn't enforce size limits.

 Import workflows from a specific file: